efieldsVFX/Scripts/ProductionScripts/README.md

 A comprehensive collection of production-grade tools designed for professional VFX and game development pipelines.
 This suite demonstrates advanced pipeline development capabilities including multi-threading, real-time processing, and seamless integration with industry-standard tools.

+> **Note on Portfolio Scope**: This repository contains a curated selection of production tools that are available for public sharing.
+Due to Non-Disclosure Agreements (NDAs) and proprietary company standards, many production scripts from my professional work cannot be included.
+The tools presented here represent my approach to pipeline development while respecting intellectual property rights and confidentiality requirements of previous employers.

 ## 🎯 Pipeline Overview

 ```mermaid